Morgan railway line: History

+Present day

+The line's present owner, Aurizon does not list the line as being open or in use, but it is available for access.
+The line has fallen into disrepair, being damaged by floods and bushfires.
+The line has been severed at several points for drainage and road surface improvements.
+In 2022, the line was blocked off from the Gawler line, and the wider Adelaide metropolitan network after a fence was installed at the Gawler River bridge.

 Route

 The Kapunda railway was the first extension of the line from Adelaide to Gawler.
 It passed through Roseworthy from where the Peterborough line later branched.
 The line headed northeast from Roseworthy to reach Freeling, then the line crossed the River Light just south of Kapunda.
 The extension continued through Hansborough, running across the River Light once again and Pine Creek before reaching Hampden, then turning south and going through a steep descent into Eudunda.
 From there, the line curved northwards towards the junction for the Robertstown line, then heading west across the plains adjacent to what is now the Thiele Highway to Morgan.
 The Robertstown line branch opened in 1914 from Eudunda to Robertstown, passing through Point Pass along the way.

 Possible extension

 There were proposals to extend the line to connect to Wentworth, New South Wales, and even to Hay to provide a more direct rail route to Sydney.